 Aminex PLC (the "Company") is a company domiciled and incorporated in Ireland.
 The principal activities of the Group are the exploration, appraisal, development and production of oil and gas assets, reserves and resources.
 The Group operates through subsidiary undertakings, details of which are set out in Note 14 to the financial statements.
 The Group's principal area of activity is in Tanzania.
-The Group financial statements for the year ended 31 December 2023 consolidate the individual financial statements of the Company and its subsidiaries (together referred to as "the Group").
-The registered office address is Paramount Court, Corrig Road, Sandyford Business Park, Dublin 18, D18 R9C7, Ireland.
+The Group financial statements for the year ended 31 December 2024 consolidate the individual financial statements of the Company and its subsidiaries (together referred to as "the Group").